Northwestern Minnesota Mountain Bike Trails

 Good variety of easy trails and loops to allow for different choices.
 The trails go through forest and prairie and are a mixture of grass and gravel.

-Singletrack loops on the banks of the Red River of the North.
+Flat and wide singletrack loops on the banks of the Red River of the North.
 Connects to a short skills building trail with bridges and rock gardens in Horn Park.
+Beginner-friendly, because obstacles have ride-around options.
+Groomed for fatbikes in the winter.

 M.B.
 Johnson Park: 4 miles